-The Governors benefit from indemnity insurance purchased by the Academy to cover the liability of the Governors arising from negligent acts, errors or omissions occurring whilst on Academy business.
-This is covered by our public liability insurance from the ESFA.
+The Governors benefit from indemnity insurance purchased by the Academy to cover the liability of the Governors arising from negligent acts, errors or commissions occurring whilst on Academy business.
+The limit of this indemnity is £5,000,000.

 Principal Activities